poets-ai/elegy/docs/index.md

 ```

 ## Quick Start
-Elegy greatly simplifies the training of Deep Learning models compared to pure Jax / Haiku, you just have to follow 3 basic steps:
+Elegy greatly simplifies the training of Deep Learning models compared to pure Jax / Haiku where, due to Jax functional nature, users have to do a lot of book keeping around the state of the model.
+In Elegy just you just have to follow 3 basic steps:

 **1.** Define the architecture inside an `elegy.Module`:
 ```python